Tavroswyn/StealthChangerDocs/docs/hardware/tools/tools.md

 For the purposes of StealthChanger the toolhead selection is rather important.
 It is often the deciding factor in how the rest of the build is configured.
-It determines which docks you can use, the maximum number of tools you can use, and the can also have a large impact on power requirements.
+It determines which docks you can use, the maximum number of tools you can use, and can also have a large impact on power requirements.

 ???+ info "Printing"
     Officially supported toolheads do not require modification to work with StealthChanger, only the addition of the Stealthchanger backplate and possibly a spacer.
 Each toolhead can be sourced from their respective repositories.
 Toolheads that are not officially supported will require modification to work with StealthChanger and will be marked as a usermod.